Time in Iceland: Geography and solar time

 Most of Iceland lies within the geographical UTC−01:00 offset, including the capital Reykjavík, while the westernmost points of Iceland located west of 22.5° West, including Ísafjörður and the Keflavík International Airport, lie within the geographical UTC−02:00 offset.
-Despite this, Iceland observes UTC±00:00 in order to be in sync with Europe, which results in noon being an hour behind other countries in the same offset, for example 88 minutes behind London.
+Despite this, Iceland observes UTC+00:00 in order to be in sync with Europe, which results in noon being an hour behind other countries in the same offset — roughly 90 minutes behind London, for example.

 Midnight sun in Iceland can be experienced in summer on the island of Grímsey off the north coast; the remainder of the country, since it lies just south of the polar circle, experiences a twilight period during which the sun sets briefly, but still has around two weeks of continuous daylight during the summer.
-The difference of longitude between the western (Bjargtangar; 24°32"W) and easternmost (Hvalbakur; 13°16"W) points of Iceland results in a difference of approximately 44 minutes of solar time.
+The difference of longitude between the western (Bjargtangar; 24°32"W) and easternmost (Hvalbakur; 13°16"W) points of Iceland results in a difference of approximately 45 minutes of solar time.